<em>Trillium</em>: planting, cultivation, care and use

 Where and when to plant Trilliums?

-Trilliums are woodland understorey plants that thrive in rich, fertile, slightly acidic, well-drained and cool soil.
-Beware of alkaline soils (pH above 7), which Trilliums particularly dislike.
-If soil is not acidic enough, it is possible to add heather soil at planting.
+Trilliums are woodland understorey plants that will thrive in a rich, fertile, slightly acidic, well-drained and cool soil.
+Beware of calcareous soils (pH above 7), which Trilliums particularly dislike.
+If soil is not acidic enough, you can add heather soil at planting.

 To encourage development of your plants, place them preferably in a partially shaded position.
-Sunlight is required during flowering in spring, so it is ideal to plant bulbs under the shade of relatively late-leafing deciduous trees.
-They will not hinder proper flowering but will provide Trilliums with the cool conditions needed during summer.
+Sun will be necessary at flowering time in spring, so it is ideal to plant your bulbs beneath the shade of relatively late-leafing deciduous trees.
+These will not hinder flowering but will allow Trilliums to benefit from necessary coolness during summer.

-Planting in pots is also possible; choose a relatively large container and remember to keep it in partial shade.
+Planting in a pot is also possible; choose a relatively large container and remember to keep it in partial shade.

 Trilliums need some space to develop; allow about 30 cm2 for each bulb.

 Trilliums are preferably planted in spring, ideally from February to March.
-If you have not had time, it is still possible to plant bulbs from January to April; planting outside this period would be detrimental to bulb development.
-Trilliums are particularly hardy, so do not fear exposing them to cold temperatures of early spring.
+If you haven’t had time, you can still plant bulbs from January to April; planting outside this period would be detrimental to bulb development.
+Trilliums are particularly hardy, so do not fear exposing them to early spring cold.

 trillium